muxinc/mux-node-sdk/README.md

 import fetch from 'node-fetch';
 ```

-Back to using the direct uploads API if you don't files online already:
+Back to using the direct uploads API if you don't have files online already:

 ```javascript
 const fs = require('fs')